 "Hope is being able to see that there is light despite all of the darkness."

-"Africa is as unpredictable as ever.
+Africa is as unpredictable as ever.
 It's my 5th time (4th to DRC) and being among extreme poverty this month, I actually feel a bit defeated.
 Our cooperative is wonderful in many ways though still there is room to grow as far as bookkeeping and inventory tracking are concerned, but when I look around it's all so gloom...malaria, illness, death, starvation, roadside killings, and hardly any employment opportunities.
 Several times a day, individuals, who know about our cooperative, and want me to help them find a good job or tell them how to create a social enterprise, approach me.
-It's inspiring but at the same time I feel so overwhelmed..."
+It's inspiring but at the same time I feel so overwhelmed.

-We are called to something greater and that is purposeful, and fruitful, relationships.
-I have also learned that one of the best ways we can do this is to simply begin with what we know - our talents.
+We are called to purposeful and fruitful relationships.
+I have learned one of the best ways we can do this is to simply begin with what we know - our talents.
 We acknowledge and embrace them not for our own benefit but for the good of others.
 When we do this, our capacity to impact those we love grows and we are inspired to give with joy.
 Our gifts will be constantly manifested and emboldened through our relationships, and so long as we have one another, there will always be hope.

 "Eduction is simply the soul of a society as it passes from one generation to the next."

 While many of our dreams have become a reality, our work in Congo has only just begun.
 It’s time we connect more Congolese artisans and entrepreneurs to global consumers so that families and communities everywhere can thrive.
 The next generation has a great opportunity to spread positive social change.
 Just take a look at the awesome impact made by the kids from East Cooper Montessori in South Carolina.